After 20 years as an Oasis tutor, Estelle Rosen keeps at it for one good reason: she knows she’s needed.

 Then along came Mrs. Rosen.

-A tutor with the Oasis Intergenerational Tutoring Program, Estelle Rosen came to Rose Acres Elementary School, in Maryland Heights, Missouri, once a week with one priority: spending time with Chelsea to get her up to speed on reading.
+A tutor with the Oasis Intergenerational Tutoring Program, Estelle Rosen, also known to many friends and family as Alene, came to Rose Acres Elementary School, in Maryland Heights, Missouri, once a week with one priority: spending time with Chelsea to get her up to speed on reading.

 Looking back, Chelsea is not sure she can pinpoint exactly the first day she and Estelle met, but she does remember certain days, certain moments from that school year.
 Success didn’t happen overnight.
 There were moments of frustration, which were met with a remedy that just about any child might need once in awhile.